"What happened here, I wouldn't wish on anyone," says a Cuban elder deported to Mexico by mistake

 Your case is not isolated.
 Activists estimate that there are around 800 Cubans stranded in Tapachula and about 3,000 in Villahermosa, Tabasco, caught in a legal limbo with no possibility of returning to either Cuba or the United States.

-This is not the first case of deportation in violation of court orders: in December 2025, the Las Vegas police handed over a Cuban to ICE, ignoring a court order, a case for which the American Civil Liberties Union of Nevada sued the Metropolitan Police Department.
+This is not the first case of deportation in violation of court orders: in December 2025, the Las Vegas police handed over a Cuban to ICE, disregarding a court order, a case for which the American Civil Liberties Union of Nevada sued the Metropolitan Police Department.

 Filed under: